lelandpaul/ringingroom/app/templates/help.md

 2. **Tower size selector**: A row of numbers from 4 up to 12 (or 16 — see [Tower Settings](#tower-settings) for more details).
 Click on a number to change the number of bells you're ringing.
 3. **Tower / Hand selector**: Toggle whether the tower has ropes & tower bell sounds, or handbells & handbell sounds.
 4. **Set at hand**: This button will immediately set all the bells in the tower at handstroke for everyone.
 5. **Users**: The Users list shows the usernames of all the users currently in the tower.
-Your own user name will always be listed first.
+Your own user name will always be listed first (and bolded).
 You can click the title of the Users list to collapse or expand it.
 See below for more details on the Users list.
 6. **Chat**: The Chat box allows you to send text messages to anyone else currently in the tower; you can click the title of the Chat box to collapse or expand it.
 Messages are never stored on the server — this means that the only people who can see your messages are those who are in the tower right at the moment they're sent.
 Users joining the tower later will not see them.
 Please make sure to abide by our [Code of Conduct](/code_of_conduct) at all times and be kind to your fellow ringers!

 ### Users